openaps/docs/docs/docs/While You Wait For Gear/understanding-insulin-on-board-calculations.md

 ## Insulin Activity

- The code in [oref0/lib/iob/calculation.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) doesn't actually calculate a variable called `activity`.
-Instead, it calculates a variable called `activityContrib`, which can be thought of as having two components: `activity` and `treatment.insulin`.
-The units for `treatment.insulin` is *units of insulin* and  the units for `activity` is *percent per minute*.
+ The code in [oref0/lib/iob/calculation.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) doesn't  calculate a variable called `activity`.
+Instead, it calculates a variable called `activityContrib`, which has two components: `treatment.insulin` and `actvity`.
+The units for `treatment.insulin` is *units of insulin*.
+The units for `activity` is *percent per minute*.
 Therefore, the units for `activityContrib` is *units of insulin per minute*.

-There are three key assumptions about how insulin activity works in the body:
+There are three key assumptions the OpenAPS algorithm makes about how insulin activity works in the body:

-* **Assumption #1:** Insulin activity (the variable `activity`) increases linearly (in a straight line) until the `peak` and then decreases linearly (but at a slightly slower rate) until the `end`.
+* **Assumption #1:** Insulin activity increases linearly (in a straight line) until the `peak` and then decreases linearly (but at a slightly slower rate) until the `end`.

 * **Assumption #2:** All insulin will be used up.